qq1147050160/vuex-iframe-share/README.md

 import vuexIframeShare from "vuex-iframe-share";

 const store = new Vuex.Store({
-  state: {
-    ...
-  },
   mutations: {
     // Add refresh method here, recommended use Object.assign save(state, payload) {
       Object.assign(state, payload)
-    },
+    }
     ...
   },
   plugins: [
-    // Essentially, let `vuex-iframe-share` once store.commit('save', {}) This triggers the update。
-    // note: When mutationMethodName is executed, an empty object “{}” is passed in。
-    // If follow the above practice, don't need to do anything, otherwise need to pay attention vuexIframeShare.parant({ mutationMethodName: 'save' }) // mutations -> save (name)
+    //In principle, let 'vuex iframe share' execute once store.commit ('save ', {}), execution will trigger the update!
+    //Note: there is a value when executing 'Save': '{}' if you write like me above, you don't need to do any processing, otherwise you need to filter '{}'

-    // Or use the module mode.
-Of course, it doesn't make any difference.
-It's just to trigger the refresh.
-That's all vuexIframeShare.parant({ mutationMethodName: 'moduleName/save' }) ]
+    //Or write it in the module: 'modulename / save', of course, it doesn't make any difference, just to trigger the refresh vuexIframeShare.parant({ mutationMethodName: 'save' }) ]
 });